 The Allied forces are dominated by the United States armed forces, but also include a sizable British contingent and associated Commonwealth units, plus one lone single Dutch light cruiser - the opposing forces all belong to the Empire of Japan.
-Scoring is by "Points of Control", which are just Victory Points by another name, with a simple aggregate determining the winner at the end (except that nobody can lead by more than 29 at the end of a turn).
+Scoring is by "Points of Control" (POC), which are just Victory Points by another name, with a simple aggregate determining the winner at the end (except that nobody can lead by more than 29 at the end of a turn).
 Generally Japan runs up a large lead early but then the tide of American reinforcements turns it back over the last few turns.
 Scoring points means having the last surviving land-based air unit, or patrolling ship, in a sea zone at the end of a battle.
 Said patrolling ships must be committed at the beginning of the turn.
-Ships can also raid instead of patrol, allowing them to be committed later in the turn after seeing more of the enemy's deployment, but those raiding ships do not score any Points of Control after a battle.
+Ships can also raid instead of patrol, allowing them to be committed later in the turn after seeing more of the enemy's deployment, but those raiding ships do not score any POC after a battle.

 This game provides examples of: